NCCA/cfgaa22-Wantcha/README.md

 ## Sample Scenes

-In the repository I have left a folder with a few pre-made sample scenes to easily test out the program's capabilities.
+In the repository I have left a folder with a couple of simple pre-made sample scenes to easily test out the program's capabilities.
 By default the software saves the paths to the resources using absolute paths, which would make it very difficult to send projects across other platforms.
-These scenes have their paths manually edited to be relative to the executable, so in order for them to run properly, the Sample Projects folder need to be in the same directory as the program.
+These scenes have their paths manually edited to be relative to the executable, one directory above it.
+This means that running the executable from the build folder of the project should be able to successfully load those projects.